BlinkID/blinkid-android/README.md

 ### <a name="requiredParserDidntProduceResult"></a> While scanning, I get `Required parser 'X' from parser group 'Y' did not produce result!` in my app logs

-This is not an error - this is merely a debug message informing you, as the developer, that parser `X` didn?t succeed while processing the current camera frame.
+This is not an error - this is merely a debug message informing you, as the developer, that parser `X` didn’t succeed while processing the current camera frame.
 This can happen due to:

 * poor camera frame (out of focus, poor light, glare)
     * message appears occasionally while moving the camera frame